marshall-strong/wickham/BUNN-ULTRA-2-Slushie-Machine.md

 ![Disassembly Figure 09](files/BunnUltra2/BunnUltra2_Disassemble_Figure09.png)

-10. Place all parts in a clean sink with mild hot water (120°F) and sanitizer solution.
-Allow all parts to soak for at least 5 minutes.
-Carefully wash all components with a clean wash cloth in the hot water and sanitizer solution.
-Use a clean, soft bristle brush as needed for the smaller components and tight areas.
-Do not immerse hopper lids.
-Use a commercial sanitizer that has 100 ppm of available chlorine with a concentration level of at least 3% available chlorine (KAY-5 Sanitizer).
-Follow the sanitizer’s mixing instructions to ensure 100 ppm of available chlorine.

-11. Wash the drums, hopper drip trays, top covers, and outer enclosure using a clean wash cloth that has been dampened in the hot water and sanitizer solution.
+## CLEANING & SANITIZING PARTS

+* Set up a three basin sink with the normal wash, rinse, and sanitization stations.
+The wash sink should be filled with FrontLine detergent from the metered dispenser, while the sanitization sink should be filled with Sanibet sanitizer, also from the metered dispenser.

+* Carefully wash all disassembled parts in the sinks.
+Use a sponge or a clean, soft bristle brush as needed in order to clean the smaller components and tight areas.

+* Once washed, sanitize the disassembled parts in the Sanibet sanitizing solution.
+Allow all parts to remain in the sanitizer for at least 5 minutes.

+* Be careful not to immerse the hopper lid in water to avoid damaging the electronic components.
+Use a clean white rag and a bucket of red sanitizing solution to wipe the lid's surfaces clean, then use another clean rag to dry it.

+* Use a clean white rag and a bucket of red sanitizing solution  wash the cooling drums, the hopper drip trays, and the exterior of the BUNN ULTRA-2 machine.
 Pay particular attention to the shaft area and make sure it is thoroughly cleaned and sanitized.

-12. Thoroughly rinse all surfaces with a clean wash cloth that has been dampened with hot water.
-Wipe dry with a clean dry wash cloth before reassembling the dispenser.
+* Thoroughly rinse all surfaces with a clean wash cloth that has been dampened with hot water.

-* NOTE – Although most parts are dishwasher safe, they may be affected by the chemicals in some commercial sanitizing agents.
-Do not place the hopper nor hopper lids in a dishwasher.
-Rinse thoroughly before assembly

-## ASSEMBLY FOLLOWING CLEANING
+* Allow all parts time to air dry before reassembling the dispenser.

+## REASSEMBLING PARTS

 1. Install the seals over the flange at the rear of the cooling drums and press the seals firmly into place as shown.